tech enthusiasts

 Wi-Fi 6, Bluetooth 5.2

-Extra M.2 slot for expansion
+Extra M.2 slot for expansion*ProsCompact and lightweight

 High-end specs considering the size